-In 2019, IPO consumed 14,654 reams of paper.
-Though renewable, the Company also recognizes that the process of making paper has considerable environmental impact if it is not sustainably sourced.
-With this in mind, the individual schools implemented various programs designed to reduce paper consumption.
-In particular, Mapua implemented online application and examination for prospective students, fully online degree programs, online classes and examinations to lessen paper consumption, and the use of e-books instead of regular textbooks.
+In 2020, IPO consumed 9,569.51 reams of paper which is a drastic reduction from 14,654 reams consumed in 2019 due to the effects of suspension of face to face classes resulting in the online or remote delivery of classes, which significantly decreased paper consumption for IPO.
+In particular, IPO schools implemented online application and examination for prospective students, fully online degree programs, online classes and examinations to lessen paper consumption, and the use of e-books instead of regular textbooks.
 Paperless transactions (i.e. online filing of leave for employees, online enrollment, and submission of reports on Blackboard for students) were also implemented.
-Mapua's implementation of online delivery of classes and online processes were replicated by MCL and MCM.
-NTC, UNC, and APEC also adopted their own modified online delivery of classes.
+Implementation of online delivery of classes and online processes resulted in reduction in paper consumption.